-The Backyard Birdsong Guide Eastern and Central North America: A Guide to Listening I used these books as a teacher, and they were my absolute favorite!
-Learning the songs of birds makes identifying them so much easier!
+I used these books as a teacher, and they were my absolute favorite!
+Learning the songs of birds makes identifying them so much easier, and Charlotte Mason said that knowing their songs is the key to knowledge of birds.
 There are two versions of this book: one for the eastern and central regions of the US, and one for the western and central regions.
-My area, the Rocky Mountains, we covered in each book since we don’t really fit anywhere!
+My area, the Rocky Mountains, are covered in both books.

 Nature Reference Books